Wanna cut to the chase? I went searching for the best mini guitar amp, and my top pick was the Behringer U-Phoria UMC404HD.

-An audio interface is an important piece of kit for anyone who’s serious about making good music.
-And that’s true if you're mainly a singer, or more of a guitar player.
+An audio interface is an important piece for anyone who’s serious about making good music.
+And that’s true whether you’re mainly a singer or more of a guitar player.

 If you’ve never had to buy an audio interface before, don’t worry.
 I know it can be confusing, and I’m here to help.